-(xi) Further disclosure for exit packages
+Further disclosure for exit packages

-In order to bring about a structured approach to reducing staff numbers to achieve necessary budget savings, the Council has continued to operate a voluntary severance scheme during 2018/19.
+In order to bring about a structured approach to reducing staff numbers to achieve necessary budget savings, the Council has continued to operate a voluntary severance scheme during 2019/20.
 The table below shows the cost to the Authority of staff who have left under the voluntary scheme, together with other departures and those who have been made compulsorily redundant.
 These costs include, where appropriate, the full pension strain cost arising from early retirement, for which the Council is required to make an additional payment to the Pensions Authority.
 Since 2016/17 the Council has met this additional cost in full in the financial year that the employee's departure is accounted for.
-Prior to this, the Council with the agreement of SYPA, spread the cost over 3 financial years and arising from this agreement, residual payments of £0.193m were made in 2018/19

-The costs tabulated below are comprised of actual severance payments made during the year less accrued severance payments in respect of individuals who left or were approved to leave during 2017/18 but who were paid in 2018/19 and those staff whose severance was approved and agreed and to which the Council was committed at 31 March 2019 but who are planned to leave in 2019/20.
+The costs tabulated below are comprised of actual severance payments made during the year less accrued severance payments in respect of individuals who left or were approved to leave during 2018/19 but who were paid in 2019/20 and those staff whose severance was approved and agreed and to which the Council was committed at 31 March 2020 but who are planned to leave in 2020/21.

-In 2018/19 no provision was made in respect of severance costs associated with the major restructuring of services (in 2017/18 no provision was made)
+In 2019/20 no provision was made in respect of severance costs associated with the major restructuring of services (in 2018/19 no provision was made).